 The first rally in 2014 was truly an experiment.
 The outcome unpredictable.
 Find 15 riders to buy 15 motorcycles and ride them over 1,000 miles across the roadless northern steppe of Mongolia, all to give them away to park rangers in need.
 It had never been done.
 Before the first day off road was done, one rider was out with a broken collar bone.
 Two days later two more riders out.
 The sturdy Russian military-grade support truck quickly filling with bikes without a rider.
 Then came the rain, the mud, the sand.
 When the last mile was turned, just six of the original 15 riders were still astride their bike.
 But all 15 bikes were delivered, 15 rangers given a new lease on protecting their vast and sacred landscape.
 The inspiration of the effort was contagious, we had to keep doing this.
 And so we did.

-By the end of 2018 Rally for Rangers will have delivered 75 new motorcycles to nine parks in three countries – Mongolia, Argentina, and Chile.
+By the end of 2021 Rally for Rangers will have delivered 150 new motorcycles to 13 parks in four countries – Mongolia, Argentina, Chile, and Bhutan.
 Adventurous philanthropists from around the world continue to flock to the movement – Mongolia, Russia, Japan, Australia, New Zealand, U.S.A., Canada, Singapore, Germany, Denmark, Lebanon, and more have represented their cultures in this effort.